Deepak391/Flutter/README.md

  ### About App

- This is the third app.
+ This is the 3rd app.

  Basically its is a tip calculating app, with almost no bugs.